A Family Day Out Around Falkirk

 The ruined but magnificent palace was the home of Scotland’s royal family in the 15th and 16th centuries.

-Although without a roof, windows or doors, the Palace has retained its sense of grandeur and as we explored each of the floors, it was only too easy to imagine Mary Queen of Scots welcoming her guests as she sat by the mighty fireplace in a bottle green velvet dress, the young King James playing on the banks of the nearby loch and the magnificent fountain in the centre flowing with wine in honour of a visit by Bonnie Prince Charlie.
+Although without a roof, windows or doors, the Palace has retained its sense of grandeur and you we explore each of the floors, it is only too easy to imagine Mary, Queen of Scots, welcoming her guests as she sat by the mighty fireplace in a bottle green velvet dress, a young King James playing on the banks of the nearby loch, and the magnificent fountain in the centre flowing with wine in honour of a visit by Bonnie Prince Charlie.

-Climbing to the very top of one of the towers proved worthwhile for several reasons – the breathtaking view and the heartbreaking story of the queen who waited in vain in the tiny room perched on the tower’s highest point for her beloved husband to return from battle.
+Climbing to the very top of one of the towers is worthwhile for two reasons – the breathtaking view and the heartbreaking story of the queen who waited in vain in the tiny room perched on the tower’s highest point for her beloved husband to return from battle.

 Next stop: Falkirk Wheel

-Entry to this very popular attraction – which welcomes 500,000 visitors every year – is free and there are various activities in and around the canal, as well as a decent but very busy café.
+This very popular attraction welcomes 500,000 visitors every year.
+It’s free too and there are various activities in and around the canal, as well as a decent but very busy café.

-We splashed out on the Falkirk Wheel boat trip, which began with our boat moving from the Forth & Clyde Canal to the Union Canal by being carried high into the air on Scotland’s latest engineering marvel.
-After a short sail along the Union Canal, our boat turned around and returned to the Wheel for our downwards trip on the world’s only revolving boat lift.
+You can splash out on the Falkirk Wheel boat trip, moving from the Forth & Clyde Canal to the Union Canal by being carried high into the air on Scotland’s latest engineering marvel.
+Enjoy a short sail along the Union Canal, then return for a downwards trip on the world’s only revolving boat lift.

 Discover more to do in Falkirk in this month’s magazine >>